alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

+The `AuthProviderConfiguration` is an enum exposed to the client for choosing a `RemoteAuthProvider` implementation.

 The `case` is switched over in the `remoteAuthProvider` computed property to determine which `RemoteAuthProvider` implementation to return to the `AuthManager`.

-Why abstract away the `RemoteAuthProvider` from the client?
-A major goal of the EZClientAuth framework is to genericize the specific authentication provider behind a shared interface of common authentication methods.
-With this as the goal, it made little sense to expose the `RemoteAuthProvider` to the client.
-So we make `AuthProviderConfiguration` public instead.

 This private `remoteAuthProvider` property on `EZAuthManger`: